NAFA WeChat Account

 Unleash Your Potential — NAFA is Where Your Story Begins

 The University of the Arts Singapore (UAS) is Singapore's first arts university nurturing a new generation of forward-looking artists, designers, educators, researchers, arts leaders and changemakers.
 UAS is founded on an alliance of Singapore's leading arts institutions, LASALLE College of the Arts (LASALLE) and Nanyang Academy of Fine Arts (NAFA).
-It is supported by the government, which will continue to provide funding for subsidised Diploma and BA (Hons) students and UAS will validate, confer and award degrees in respect to the programmes offered by NAFA.
+It is supported by the government, which will continue to provide funding for subsidised Diploma and BA (Hons) students and UAS will validate, confer and award degrees in respect to the programmes offered by NAFA, UAS.
 It will also support both arts institutions in the provision of a shared UAS experience which includes a common curriculum.
-All academic programmes will continue to be developed, designed and delivered by NAFA at its campuses.
+All academic programmes will continue to be developed, designed and delivered by NAFA, UAS at its campuses.

 For more details, please refer to UAS’ website here.